KBNLwikimedia/KBCollectionHighlights/stories/Cool new things you can now do with the KB's collection highlights/Part 5, Reuse.md

 ----------------------

-We can also use a Pyhon script to make the requst to the Wikidatas SPARQL query service
+We can also use a Pyhon script to make the request to the Wikidatas SPARQL query service

 ```python
 # pip install sparqlwrapper